Once Again into the Fray I Go

 Kirk's falling apart was completely a shock to Harry.
-I knew how easily humans broke, having exhausted my fair share and then some of the various offerings over the years.
+I knew how easily humans broke, having exhausted my fair share and then some of the various offerings over the years after I was turned.
 Who am I kidding?
 Years, ha, try decades.
 I watched the two and kept my mouth shut.
 I wasn't the warm and fuzzy sort of sharing vampire type.
 Hell, we ate these sorts for late night snack.
-I had always thought Harry was more like me than those boring bland baby vampires who asked before supping.
+I had always thought Harry was more like me than those boring bland baby vampires who asked before supping:

 'My lovely, may I dine on you tonight?' he would whine.

-'Yes, my master."
+'Yes, my master.'
 She would whimper.
-Then his fangs slowly descended while she licked her lips and offered her neck.
+Then his fangs would slowly descend while she licked her lips and offered her neck.

-But then he had plans for Kirk up until this little episode from what he had told me.
+But then, he had had plans for Kirk up until this little episode.
 I sipped at my chilling coffee while Harry tried to pull Kirk back from the abyss.
-It was not a sight I wanted to really watch but I didn't have much more to do with my free time until Harry let me kill Kirk.
+It was not a sight I wanted to really watch, but I didn't have much more to do with my free time until Harry let me kill Kirk.

 From everything I could tell Kirk was pretty much a lost cause.
-Harry had tons vested in his little pal here but I on the other hand couldn't care less about Kirk.
+Harry had tons vested in his little pal here, but I on the other hand couldn't care less about Kirk.
 I continued to sip from the cup while watching the emotions flick through Harry's mind and nothing in Kirk's brain.
-He may have been sitting in front of us but nobody was home.
+He might have been sitting in front of us, but nobody was home.
 Major waste of blood, I thought.

 Harry turned to me quickly saying, "Stop that, Cassandra.
-I know what I am doing!"
+I know what I'm doing!"